Early Voting: February 14 – February 25

 *note: this is Texas’s chance to undo a silly vote for Scott Walker, who only won because he has the same name as someone famous!
 Walker joined the Stephens’ opinion stripping the TX Attorney General of his ability to enforce election laws.

 RACES BY COUNTY

 Each county has multiple other votes to consider.
-We do not have a satellite location in Johnson County, but trusted sources have weighed in on those races.
+True Texas Project does not have a leadership team in Parker County, but trusted sources have shared their opinions on the following races: